Updated April 18, 2019

 The nice thing about the Troop Food Market concept is that you can, and probably will, change your mind about what you want to have for your meals as the Jamboree goes along.
 You can tailor your breakfast to your troop’s program or activity plan that day.
 You can choose a hot breakfast every day, some days or just on one day if that’s what your troop wants.
 You can follow the Cookbook recipes we offer for your convenience precisely or, as we expect many will chose to do, make up your own meals.

 The spirit of the Jamboree Troop Food Market approach is to allow troops basically to do whatever they wish meal wise, however with any system there has to be some limits just as one finds in life.
 ‘Points’ are the limiting factor at the WSJ Troop Food Markets.
-Each troop will receive a set number of points at the beginning of the Jamboree to last for a three (3) day period.
-The points are “per troop site” (not “per person”) and “for 3 days” (not “for the entire Jamboree” and not “just for one day”).
-The points amount will be replenished to the starting amount every third day in the morning at 9:00am.
-This way if your troop happens to overspend a little one day it may limit your shopping choices for another day but every third day you get a fresh start.
+Each troop will receive a set number of points EACH DAY of the Jamboree.
+The points are “per troop site” (not “per person”) and “for ONE day” (not “for the entire Jamboree”).
+The points amount will be replenished to the starting amount EVERY day in the morning at 9:00am.
 The points amount has yet to be determined, but that will be published in advance of the Jamboree.